telerik/winforms-docs/scheduler/importing-and-exporting-appointments/export-to-icalendar.md

 ---
 title: Export to ICalendar
-page_title: Export to ICalendar | UI for WinForms Documentation
+page_title: Export to ICalendar | RadScheduler
-description: Export to ICalendar
+description: RadScheduler allows you to export appointments in the industry-standard ICalendar format.
+For that purpose you need to use the Export method of the RadScheduler class.
 slug: winforms/scheduler/importing-and-exporting-appointments/export-to-icalendar
 tags: export,to,icalendar
 published: True